philippe86220/UNO-Q--WebRadio/README.md

   - Connect the USB sound card
   - Optionally connect other peripherals (keyboard, storage, etc.)

-The USB hub is required because the UNO Q has limited USB ports.
+A USB hub is required because the UNO Q provides only a single USB port.
+It allows connecting multiple peripherals such as the USB sound card and other devices at the same time.

 ---